 Students in on-line courses may submit ten-minute and one-act plays within the region they reside, providing they confirm that they carry the required 6 semester hours of credit when the play was written.

-The exceptions to the above rules are for the David Mark Cohen Award and the National Student Playwriting Award.
-To qualify, each entered play must have received full productions at the submitting institution and be itself registered as a Participating production or Associate production.
+To qualify for the David Mark Cohen Award and the National Student Playwriting Award each entered play must have received full productions at the submitting institution and be itself registered as a Participating production or Associate production.
 In addition, each new play registered as a Participating production will be considered for regional and national festival presentation.

 The remainder of the awards are considered reading awards: no production of the play is necessary to be considered for these awards.